 That means that the most crucial thing for allies to do is to make time to listen to trans folk with illnesses and disabilities.
 Open your hearts and your minds to our experiences.
 Amplify our voices when you can if you feel that we are not being heard.
 You can do this by reposting/retweeting/reblogging disabled trans individuals.
 You can cite us as sources.
 You can call us by name in the conversations that you initiate about trans rights in the medical setting.

 Another Pride Month may be in the books, but we can continue to make great strides in history every day by making medical discrimination a thing of the past.

 About the Authors

-Ariel is a life-long subscriber to chronic illness who has given up trying to find the ‘unsubscribe’ button.
+Ariel is a lifelong subscriber to chronic illness who has given up trying to find the ‘unsubscribe’ button.
 He lives with his partner and animals on a modest homestead in the southeast United States.
-Apart from being a permanent patient, Ariel is a death positive advocate and frequent blogger on his instagram and his wordpress blog.
-Learn more on his Instagram and website!
+Apart from being a permanent patient, Ariel is a death-positive advocate and frequent blogger on his WordPress blog.
+Learn more on his website!

 Living with illness and disability can be isolating.
 Thankfully, it doesn’t have to be.
 Sign up below to be in the know on our latest product and content releases, exclusive offers, and community events.